Maram-Alsharif/Datam/README.md

 </div>

 <br>
+<h1>Hello, this is me Maram<h1/>
-### <div align="center">Graduate computer science student who strives to become a data scientist and skilled researcher through the development of
+<div align="center">Student of computer science student who strives to become a data scientist and skilled researcher through the development of
 personal projects and valuable experiences 🚀</div>

 <br/>